aidanlli/femaledeities/README.md

 ```

-# Data Scraping From eHRAF
+# 1.0.0 Data Scraping From eHRAF

-## Overview
+## 1.1.0 Overview

-This project consists six Python scripts that collectively handle data scraping, processing, cleaning, output generation, and high-level metric generation of every culture within the eHRAF World Cultures Database, which is maintained by the Human Relations Area Files (HRAF) at Yale University.
+This project consists eight Python scripts that collectively handle data scraping, processing, cleaning, output generation, and high-level metric generation of every culture within the eHRAF World Cultures Database, which is maintained by the Human Relations Area Files (HRAF) at Yale University.
 While utilizing JavaScript may be faster, we used Python for the ability to display the scraping process in a manner that allows the user to interact with the scraping and visually verify bugs and missed cultures.
 The total runtime to scrape all information from the database is around 11 hours: cultural_sources_scraping.py, takes roughly three hours to run and paragraph_text_append.py takes approximately eight hours to run, but may vary depending on hardware.
 The other files have a comparatively trivial runtime.

 The file "qrySummary_eHRAF_WorldCultures_Jan2024" is manually downloaded from the HRAF website: "Cultures in eHRAF World Cultures", found [here](https://hraf.yale.edu/resources/reference/).
 However, I have also added two additional cultures that have been catalouged between the latest update of that file and 2/5/2025: Tarascans and Chiriguano.
 If you choose to download from the website directly instead of utilizing the file in the repository, make sure to update this information.
-## Files
+## 1.2.0 Files

 ### 1. `cultural_sources_scraping.py` - **Obtaining paragraph source information from eHRAF**
 - **Purpose**: To scrape all relevant paragraphs given culture and subject search strings